limefrogyank/XAudio2Component/README.md

 ```

 Only ADPCM files will play!
 If you have PCM files, you can use the command line tool, adpcmencode3.exe,
-which is located in c:\Program Files (x86)\Windows Kits\10\bin\x64\.
+to convert them.
+It is located in c:\Program Files (x86)\Windows Kits\10\bin\x64\.

-If you don't even have PCM files, download Audacity and convert them for free.
+If you don't even have PCM files, download Audacity and convert them for free!
-l